 Andrea Niemi, JD is the owner of Andrea Niemi Dispute Resolution LLC, in Minneapolis, Minnesota.
 In practice since 1982, Niemi has a broad range of experience in family and juvenile law.
 She received her BA from Macalester College and her JD from William Mitchell College of Law.
 She currently limits her practice to alternative dispute resolution in family and juvenile law matters, including mediation, parenting consulting and parenting time expediting.
 Niemi is past president of the Minnesota Chapter of the American Academy of Matrimonial Lawyers, the Friends of Children Foundation and the Collaborative Law Institute.
 She is an adjunct professor of family law at William Mitchell College of Law and has served as an adjunct professor at the St Thomas School of Law.
 She is a frequent lecturer at various state and national continuing legal education seminars.
 She previously served on and was chair of the Minnesota ADR Ethics Board.
 She has been named one of the top 40 Family and Alternative Dispute Resolution (ADR) Lawyers in Minnesota, one of the top 100 women lawyers in Minnesota, a Super Lawyer, a Minnesota Leading Attorney and has been named one of the Best Lawyers in America.

-Milt Thomas is an Organization Development Specialist for the State of MN where he designs, coaches and facilitates continuous improvement efforts and other large and small group projects and meetings, especially when conflict is present.
-He also developed and teaches the annual leadership academy, manages the employee engagement program, and consults with and coaches employees at all levels.
-He teaches Leading Through Change for Hamline University graduate programs; graduate courses for the Opus College of Business and workshops for the Executive Education and Business Excellence program at the University of St. Thomas; Communication for Metropolitan State University; and, taught courses in leadership, interpersonal skills, gender and communication, and training and development for St. Catherine University.
-Milt also spent many years as a lead trainer and volunteer mediator for Dispute Resolution Center in St. Paul, MN.
+Milt Thomas is an organization development specialist for the State of Minnesota, focusing on change management, leadership development and continuous improvement.
+He designs, coaches and facilitates large and small group initiatives, projects and meetings.
+He also consults with and coaches leaders and employees at all levels.
+Milt teaches Leading Through Change for Hamline University graduate programs, graduate communication courses for the Opus College of Business at the University of St. Thomas, and various communication topics for Metropolitan State University.
+Milt also spent several years as a lead trainer and volunteer mediator for Dispute Resolution Center in St. Paul, MN.

-Ellen Velasco-Thompson was first trained as a rehab. nurse working catastrophic cases.
-She moved into mediation/arbitration formally with workers’ compensation.
-She has done family co-mediation, business mediation, but spends most of her time now as a special education mediator.
-She is a former Litigation Manager at Honeywell and the Director of Risk Management & Claims at the City of Minneapolis.
+Ellen Velasco-Thompson has her original degree in public health and rehabilitation nursing working catastrophic cases.
+She moved into mediation/arbitration with the MN Dept. of Labor & Industry.
+She has done family co-mediation, business mediation, & mediation coaching but spends most of her time now in special education as a facilitator/mediator.
+She was the former Litigation Manager at Honeywell and later the Director of Risk Management at the City of Minneapolis.
 Currently, she is an independent consultant, trainer and mediator with a specialty in helping people problem solve issues across cultural divides.